TowhidKhan-code/100-days-dsa/README.md

 - String literal vs new keyword
 - == vs .equals() for String comparison
 - StringBuilder — mutable string, use in loops
+- Nested loops for pattern programs
+- Diamond/pyramid trick — one ternary for both halves

 ## Programs Written So Far